-Compressor motors tend to break down mainly due to two reasons firstly in case your refrigerator is too old and the motor has probably ended its useful life, secondly the compressor motor may become over heated in case of heavy usage (due to over stuffing as discussed earlier) and stop functioning.
+Compressor motors tend to break down mainly due to two reasons.
+Firstly, in the case that your refrigerator is too old and the motor has probably ended its useful life; secondly, the compressor motor may become over-heated in case of heavy usage (due to overstuffing as discussed earlier) and stop functioning.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.